-Score 3 Greece, a rather small European economy which continues to navigate through a severe crisis of its own, is not in a position to take initiatives to monitor the global economic environment.
-Even so Greece, as an EU member state, has participated in EU-driven efforts to regulate the global economic environment.
-The ongoing euro zone crisis of previous years has driven the introduction of new safety valves and financial stability mechanisms.
+Score 3 Greece, a rather small European economy which is still in the midst of a crisis of its own, is not in a position to take initiatives to monitor the global economic environment.
+In its capacity as an EU member state, Greece has participated in EU-driven efforts to regulate the global economic environment.
+Greece has also argued in European forums in favor of a more regulated system of financial markets.